 What about H2 tags?
 If you’re focused on optimizing all your header tags, it shouldn’t surprise you to learn that keywords found in H2 tags are also an important factor.

-33. LSI Words in Sentences
+33. Number of Distinct LSI Words in Sentences

 Latent semantic indexing (LSI) refers to a system used by Google to acknowledge and understand synonyms and context in user queries.
 Practically speaking, that means Google is really good at figuring out user intent, rather than studying keywords exactly.
 LSI words in sentences refers to the number of LSI keywords (often common words, synonyms, and extended phrases) found in your sentences.